michaelduong/Post/README.md

 1. Add an `endpoint` computed property.
 Append the `.identifier` string value and '.json' to the `PostController.baseURL` to return the URL for the HTTP request.
 2. Add a `jsonValue` computed property that returns a `[String: AnyObject]` representation of the `Post` object.
     * note: Remember to use the correct keys.
 This will be the same Dictionary that you use in the failable initializer.
-3. Add a `jsonData` computed property as a convenient accessor that uses NSJSONSerialization to get an `NSData?` representation of the `jsonValue` dictionary.
+3. Add a `jsonData` computed property as a convenient accessor that uses JSONSerialization to get an `Data?` representation of the `jsonValue` dictionary.
-    * note: This will be used when you set the HTTP Body on the `NSMutableURLRequest`, which requires NSData?, not a [String: AnyObject]
+    * note: This will be used when you set the HTTP Body on the `URLRequest`, which requires Data?, not a [String: AnyObject]

 ### Add Posting Functionality to the PostController